Charlie-Hoang/APIManager/README.md

 # APIManager
-* A clear way to wrire network layer with moya framework
+* A clear way to write network layer with moya framework
 # REQUIREMENT
 - ios 10.0
 - swift 4.2